otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 Check the `package.json` file to ensure you have installed `husky` and `lint-staged`.

-The first command will install **Husky** and **Lint Staged** as development dependencies.
+The first command will install **Husky**, and **Lint Staged** as development dependencies.
 The second command will install **Husky** and create a directory called `.husky` in the root directory.
-The three command will create a file called `pre-commit` in the `.husky` directory.
+The three commands will create a file called `pre-commit` in the `.husky` directory.
 This file tells **Husky** to look at the "lint-staged" block in the `package.json` file and run the given commands pre-commit.

 In the `package.json` file, add the following: